-Pancreatitis: Pancreatitis has been reported in patients taking fenofibrate (see sections Contraindications and Undesirable effects).
-This occurrence may represent a failure of efficacy in patients with severe hypertriglyceridemia, a direct drug effect, or a secondary phenomenon mediated through biliary tract stone or sludge formation with obstruction of the common bile duct.
+Pancreatitis has been reported in patients receiving fenofibrate.
+This occurrence may represent a failure of efficacy in patients with severe hypertriglyceridemia, a direct effect of the medicinal product, or to a secondary phenomenon mediated through biliary tract stone or sludge formation with obstruction of the common bile duct.

+Muscle:

-Muscle: Muscle toxicity, including very rare cases of rhabdomyolysis, has been reported with administration of fibrates and other lipid-lowering agents.
-The incidence of this disorder increases in case of hypoalbuminemia and previous renal insufficiency.
+Muscle toxicity, including rare cases of rhabdomyolysis, with or without renal failure, has been reported with administration of fibrates and other lipid-lowering agents.
+The incidence of this disorder increases in cases of hypoalbuminaemia and previous renal insufficiency.
 Patients with pre-disposing factors for myopathy and/or rhabdomyolysis, including age above 70 years old, personal or familial history of hereditary muscular disorders, renal impairment, hypothyroidism and high alcohol intake, may be at an increased risk of developing rhabdomyolysis.
 For these patients, the putative benefits and risks of fenofibrate therapy should be carefully weighed up.

-Muscle toxicity should be suspected in patients presenting diffuse myalgia, myositis, muscular cramps and weakness and/or marked increases in CPK (levels exceeding 5 times the upper normal range).
+Muscle toxicity should be suspected in patients presenting diffuse myalgia, myositis, muscular cramps and weakness and/or marked increases in CPK (levels exceeding 5 times the normal range).
 In such cases treatment with fenofibrate should be stopped.

-The risk of muscle toxicity may be increased if the drug is administered with another fibrate or an HMG-CoA reductase inhibitor (statins), especially in cases of pre-existing muscular disease.
-Consequently, the co-prescription of fenofibrate with a statin or another fibrate should be reserved to patients with severe combined dyslipidaemia and high cardiovascular risk without any history of muscular disease.
-This combination therapy should be used with caution and patients should be monitored closely for signs of muscle toxicity.
+The risk of muscle toxicity may be increased if the drug is administered with another fibrate or an HMG-CoA reductase inhibitor, especially in cases of pre-existing muscular disease.
+Consequently, the co-prescription of fenofibrate with an HMG-CoA reductase inhibitor or another fibrate, should be reserved to patients with severe combined dyslipidaemia and high cardiovascular risk without any history of muscular disease and with a close monitoring of potential muscle toxicity

+Renal Function:

-Renal function: Treatment should be interrupted in case of an increase in creatinine levels > 50% and ULN (upper limit of normal).
-It is recommended that creatinine is measured during the first three months after initiation of treatment and thereafter periodically (for dose recommendations, see section 4.2 Posology and method of administration).
+Treatment should be interrupted in case of an increase in creatinine levels > 50% and ULN (upper limit of normal).
+It is recommended that creatinine is measured during the first three months after initiation of treatment and thereafter periodically. (for dose recommendations see 4.2 Posology and method of administration).

+Excipients:

-Excipients: This medicinal product contains lactose, therefore patients with rare hereditary problems of galactose intolerance, Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+As this medicinal product contains lactose, patients with rare hereditary problems of galactose intolerance, Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.